gammapy/fermi-hero/docs/lightcurve/index.rst

 the `target`, `space`, `file`, and `time` categories, the `AppLC` configuration category includes the values used by `enrico` when creating the aperture lightcurve.
 Use the `NLCbin` parameter to set the number of bins desired in the lightcurve between `tmin` and `tmax`.
+Given that the total selection time in the photon file is 16 days, 32 bins will result in a bin width of 12 hours, and 64 bins in a bin width of 24 hours.
+You can try different bin widths to check which one yields the most informative lightcurve, taking into account that shorter time bin widths will result in larger uncertainties.
 Then run the aperture lightcurve enrico
 script:

     enrico_applc crab.conf